cisco/mindmeld/docs/source/quickstart.rst

 .. _Amazon Mechanical Turk: https://www.mturk.com

 To collect data at scale, platforms such as `Amazon Mechanical Turk`_ are popular and relatively inexpensive to get an initial dataset.
-The spec to send out to "Turkers" should be highly precise but should encourage language diversity (including formal and informal variants, slang, common abbreviations etc.) within the task.
+The spec to send out to "Turkers" should be **highly precise** but should also encourage **language diversity** (formal and informal variants, slang, common abbreviations etc.) within the task.
 Lack of clarity or specificity can lead to noisy data, which hurts training accuracy.

 .. raw:: html